Chapter 4. Opening Files

 Figure 19.
 Narrow picker to “comp”

-This image might be surprising; the most promising match is obviously the selected one at the bottom of the list.
-The other 27 matching lines contain all the letters of the word “outline” and all the letters of the word “comp” in order from left to right.
+This image might be surprising; the most promising match is obviously the selected one at the top of the list.
+The other 35 matching lines contain all the letters of the word “outline” and all the letters of the word “comp” in order from left to right.
 However, because of the fuzzy matching algorithm, the two can actually overlap!
-So on e.g. the second-to-last entry, the c of the matching “comp” is before the word outline, the o is in it, and the m and p both come after the word outline.
+So on e.g. the outline1.png entry, the c of the matching “comp” is in the src part of the path, before the word outline, the o is in it, and the m and p both come after the word outline.
 The picker doesn’t care, though it will rank matches with the matching letters closer together as more important, so they’ll be visible at the bottom of the results.

 You can use the up and down arrow keys to select a different file in the search results, and its preview will show up in the right-hand window.
 Once you find the file you want to open, press the Enter key to open it in the currently active Neovim window.

-You can even use Seek mode, as we discussed in Chapter 3, though it works a bit differently in the picker.
-When you press the s key while in the Telescope picker’s Normal mode, you can skip the part where you enter a character to search for.
-Instead, LazyVim will immediately label every line in the picker with a character to the left of the filename:
+You can even use a sort of Seek mode, as we discussed in Chapter 3, though it works a bit differently in the picker.
+Press the Control-x keys while in the picker’s input area.
+You’ll see a label show up beside every line in the picker:

 These characters are labels for each line in the picker.
 Simply press one of the shown letters on your keyboard, and whichever line the label associated with that letter is on will be selected.
 Then press Enter to actually open the file (or, if it is not a file picker, perform the default action for that picker).

-Finally, if you are in the Telescope window and decide you don’t want to open any files after all (or you got the information you needed from looking at the preview), press Escape twice.
-Once to enter Normal mode in the Telescope picker, and a second time to close the picker.
+Finally, if you are in the picker window and decide you don’t want to open any files after all (or you got the information you needed from looking at the preview), press Escape.

-If you need to scroll the preview window to see something lower down in the file, the same Control-d, Control-u, Control-f, and Control-b keys that we discussed in the Basic Navigation chapter can be used.
+If you need to scroll the results window to see something lower down in the list, use the Control-d and Control-u keys.
+If you want to scroll the preview window, use Control-f, and Control-b instead.

 4.2.
 The Difference Between “Root” and “Cwd”